 View full text at GPOAccess.

-Once you have clicked on a committee, the live stream will load for playing or you will see the message “No live streams are currently available.”
-Any previous hearings available are listed below.
-The House committee hearings can also be viewed through a variety of mobile devices, including Android phone, iPhone, and iPad.
+Once you have clicked on a committee the live stream will appear, or you will see the message “No live streams are currently available.”
+Recordings of previous hearings are listed below when available.
+The House committee hearings can also be viewed on a variety of mobile devices, including Android phone, iPhone, and iPad.